-The commands to define rules in a makefile differ according to platform; for instance the various forms of GNU/Linux and MacOS use bash, while Windows uses cmd.
-Note that on MacOS X, you need to configure the system to use the command-line interpreter.
-Here are some example makefiles, with versions for both GNU/Linux/MacOS and Windows.
+The commands to define rules in a makefile differ according to platform; for instance the various forms of GNU/Linux and macOS use bash, while Windows uses cmd.
+Note that on macOS, you need to configure the system to use the command-line interpreter.
+Here are some example makefiles, with versions for both GNU/Linux/macOS and Windows.